Skip to content

 What to Look For in a Quality Concentrate

-Not all concentrates are created equal.
-Here is what separates the good from the mediocre.
+Not all concentrates are equal.
+Here's what separates the good from the mediocre.

 Ingredient transparency.
 A quality concentrate lists real ingredients you recognize.
-If you see "natural flavors" covering for unspecified additions, or high fructose corn syrup as a primary ingredient, that is a red flag.
+If you see "natural flavors" covering for unspecified additions, or high fructose corn syrup as a primary ingredient, that's a red flag.
 The best concentrates read like a recipe: vinegar, molasses, anchovies, horseradish, spices.

 Actual yield.
 Marketing claims vary wildly.
 "Makes 12 drinks" should mean 12 full-strength drinks at normal serving sizes.
 Some products stretch this by assuming weak drinks or tiny pours.
-Check the recommended ratio: 1 to 6 is standard for most savory concentrates.
+Check the recommended ratio: 1 oz of concentrate to 4-5 oz of base is standard for most savory concentrates.

 Shelf stability.
 A well-made concentrate should last months refrigerated, not days.
-This is one of the format's key advantages.
+This is one of the format's key advantages over pre-mixed products.
 If a concentrate goes bad in a week, something is off with the formulation.

 Flavor options.
-A brand offering multiple varieties (original, spicy, regional flavor profiles) signals depth of product development.
-It also gives you flexibility for different occasions or guest preferences.
+A brand offering multiple varieties (original, spicy, regional flavor profiles) gives you flexibility for different occasions and guest preferences.
+One flavor that works for everyone is a myth.
+Three or four that each work brilliantly for different people is how you actually host well.

 How to Use a Cocktail Concentrate